1951 Arkansas State Indians football team

 The 1951 Arkansas State Indians football team was an American football team that represented Arkansas State College—now known as Arkansas State University—as an independent during the 1951 college football season.
 Led by sixth-year head coach Forrest England, the Indians compiled a record of 10–2.
 They were invited to the Refrigerator Bowl, where they beat Camp Breckinridge, and the Tangerine Bowl, where they lost to Stetson.

+Arkansas State was ranked at No. 87 in the 1951 Litkenhous Ratings.